nerab/paradeiser/VISION.md

 ## Status

-Paradeiser can print the current status to STDOUT with the `pom status` command.
+Paradeiser can print the current status to STDOUT with the `par status` command.
 The current state is provided as process exit status (which is also useful when the output is suppressed).

 * Given an active pomodoro:

-          $ pom status
+          $ par status
           Pomodoro #2 is active (started 11:03, 14 minutes remaining).

-          $ pom status > /dev/null
+          $ par status > /dev/null
           $ echo $?
           0

 * Given no active pomodoro and the last one (not earlier as today) was finished:

-          $ pom status
+          $ par status
           No active pomodoro.
 Last one was finished at 16:58.

-          $ pom status > /dev/null
+          $ par status > /dev/null
           $ echo $?
           1

 * Given no active pomodoro and the last one (not earlier as today) was cancelled:

-          $ pom status
+          $ par status
           No pomodoro active.
 Last pomodoro was cancelled at 17:07.

-          $ pom status > /dev/null
+          $ par status > /dev/null
           $ echo $?
           2

 * Given a break (implies no active pomodoro):

-          $ pom status
+          $ par status
           Taking a 5 minute break until 2013-07-16 17.07 (4 minutes remaining).

-          $ pom status > /dev/null
+          $ par status > /dev/null
           $ echo $?
           3

 * Short status (03:39 remaining in the active pomodoro or break):

-          $ pom status --short
+          $ par status --short
           03:39

 * Given a break and a custom status format (resembles the format switch analog to `date +%Y-%m-%dT%H:%M:%S`):

-          $ pom status --format %C-%M:%S
+          $ par status --format %C-%M:%S
           B03:39

 * Output in JSON format

-          $ pom status --format JSON
+          $ par status --format JSON
           {
             "status": {
               "state": "break",